olcf/HIP_for_CUDA_programmers/exercises/sparkler/solution/README.md

 ## Competition Test Cases:

 Start an interactive job first.
+Also see the submit.lsf file for batch submission.

 In the interactive job, the four competition test cases can be run by